William Sandford: Family

 The eldest Australian-born child was his daughter, Clarice Adele Sandford (b.1885 d.1977)—a pupil of Julian Ashton—who studied in London and became an artist; she appears to have been a travelling companion and a carer for her parents in their old age.
 She was an Archibald Prize finalist for the years 1923 and 1937.
 Despite some interest in her works in the 1990s, as an artist, she is now largely, but not entirely, forgotten.

-His elder son, William Fitzroy Sandford (b.1886 d.1948)—known throughout his life as Roy William Sandford—became first an assistant manager at Lithgow in charge of the steel furnaces, and later a director and the interstate salesman for the company.
+His elder Australian-born son, William Fitzroy Sandford (b.1886 d.1948)—known throughout his life as Roy William Sandford—became first an assistant manager at Lithgow in charge of the steel furnaces, and later a director and the interstate salesman for the company.
 After the company failed, he was an importer of American motor cars and local manufacturer of car bodies and car parts, during the 1910s and 1920s.
 Roy Sandford put this venture—Roy W. Sandford Limited—into voluntary liquidation in late 1929.
 After that, he was a car dealer.
 Roy's marriage ended in divorce in 1914, and it seems his later life was troubled.